tjfulle/Modulecmd.py/docs/pymod/modulefile.rst

     Warning: this function sources a shell script unconditionally.
 Environment modifications made by the script are not tracked by Modulecmd.py.

+    `filename` is only sourced in load mode and is only sourced once

 **stop**\ *()*
     Stop loading this module

+    All commands up to the call to `stop` are executed.

 **which**\ *(exename)*
     Return the path to an executable, if found on PATH

+    This is a wrapper to `contib.util.which`.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^